Careers

 SALARY AND COMPENSATION

-Full time, exempt position with an annual salary of $46,000.
-PDE offers a competitive benefits plan for full-time employees, which includes health/dental/vision, paid leave (including vacation, sick time, paid holidays), matching contributions to a Simple IRA, and supplemental employee wellness benefits.
+Full-time, non-exempt position with a starting annual salary of $65,000.
+PDE offers a competitive benefits plan for full-time employees, which includes health/dental/vision, paid leave (including vacation, sick time, and paid holidays), matching contributions to a Simple IRA, and supplemental employee wellness benefits.

 TO APPLY